Before we get started on raising your score, there are a couple of things you should know about your credit score.

 1. Check your credit report on a regular basis to track your progress

 Keeping an eye on your credit is key to success.
 If you find any mistakes or inaccuracies in your credit report on your Credit Karma account, we can help you file a dispute with TransUnion.
-If your dispute is resolved by the credit reference agencies, you may see the error corrected, which can help raise your credit scores.
+If your dispute is resolved by the credit reference agencies, you may see the error corrected, which can help raise your credit scores over time.

 2. Sign up for free credit monitoring